 We spent the rest of the afternoon relaxing by the beach and pool.
 That night we had an early dinner reservation at Ferraro’s at the Four Seasons resort nearby.
 I read online that on top of it’s delicious Italian food, Ferraro’s had the best sunset views and it was considered a very romantic dinner spot.
 I knew it was a must-do for us!

 I booked a 5:30PM dinner reservation to ensure we would already be seated by the time the sun began to set.
-Our hotel, the Andaz, had a complimentary courtesy car that will drive you anywhere within a mile or two of the resort.
+Our hotel, the Andaz at Wailea, had a complimentary courtesy car that will drive you anywhere within a mile or two of the resort.
 It was a great amenity that we used multiple times during our trip.
 It is very helpful if you plan to have a few drinks with dinner so you don’t have to worry about driving afterward.

 That night we had the courtesy car drop us off at the Four Seasons.
 The main entrance and lobby area was so grand – the klutz in me was nervous I was going to trip and break something!
 We walked down the stairs and through the pool area to the Ferraro’s entrance.
 We were actually the first to arrive for dinner that evening, which was strange for us.
 We are not used to being such early birds!